Wintellect/MSLearn/includes/07-collaborate-using-a-shared-repo.md

 ## Summary

-In this unit, you learned how to share your Git project directly with another developer, and about the Git commands
+In this unit, you learned how to set up a bare repository that can be shared among a group of developers, and about the Git commands

 * `git commit --bare`, which sets up a repo that can be shared,
 * `git push`, which merges changes with a remote repo, and